-Thayer School's Ph.D.
-Innovation Program addresses the nation's vital need for leaders with both technical and entrepreneurial expertise and is the nation’s first engineering Ph.D.
+Dartmouth's Ph.D.
+Innovation Program addresses the nation's vital need for engineers with both technical and entrepreneurial expertise and is the nation’s first engineering Ph.D.
 Innovation Program.

-The Ph.D.
-Innovation Program is a highly selective program within Thayer School.
-You will complete all the requirements of the regular Ph.D. program of study, and supplement your program with additional studies that will prepare you to build an enterprise based on technical innovation when an opportunity presents itself.
+As a student in this highly selective program, you will complete all the regular Ph.D. requirements along with additional studies that prepare you for the opportunity to build an enterprise based on technical innovation.

 "The program provides the opportunity to take risks, possibly fail, and ultimately learn from the experience in a structured environment." —excerpt from 2012 ASEE Northeast Section Conference, Reviewed Paper (PDF)